 What About Internet and Phone?

 Internet in La Linea is good and getting better.
-Fibre optic coverage has expanded significantly, and most flats in Centro, Poniente, and Santa Margarita can get 300Mbps to 600Mbps fibre from providers like Movistar, Vodafone, Orange, or Digi.
+Fibre optic coverage has expanded significantly, and most flats in Centro, Poniente, and Santa Margarita can access fast fibre connections from providers like Movistar, Vodafone, Orange, or Digi.

-A standalone fibre internet package costs €25 to €35 per month.
-Bundles with mobile phone and sometimes TV start at €30 to €50.
-The budget option is Digi, which offers fibre plus mobile from around €25 per month, though coverage can be patchier in some buildings.
+A standalone fibre internet package costs €25 to €35 per month, based on current public listings.
+Bundles with mobile and sometimes TV start at €30 to €50.
+Digi is typically the most affordable option, with fibre plus a mobile line from around €25 per month, though coverage can be patchier in older buildings.
+Movistar costs more but offers broader building coverage and local shop support.

-If you work remotely from La Linea (and many Gibraltar border workers do on hybrid schedules), the internet is more than capable.
+If you work remotely from La Linea, whether fully remote or on a hybrid schedule crossing the Gibraltar border, the internet is more than capable.
 Video calls, cloud tools, and VPNs run without issues on a standard fibre connection.
+You can also look at MasMovil, Yoigo, or Pepephone for competitive mobile-only or bundled deals.

 What Is Comunidad and Do Renters Pay It?